-Cho et al. (2009) found that close to 60% of students with BD were most often involved in being the bully, but were also victims of bullies.
+Cho et al. (2009) found that close to 60% of students with BD were most often involved in being the bully, but they were also victims of bullies.
 The study also found that bullies tended to have poor prosocial interactions, inattentive, and hyperactive.
 While the victims tended to be withdrawn, but also inattentive and hyperactive.
 In relation to the findings in the Smith et al. (2010) study, several teachers considered if the action is teasing or bullying based on perceived harm and reciprocity of the action.
-But if both bully and victims showing similar hyperactivity and inattentiveness how can a teacher distinguish if harm has been caused?
+But if both bullies and victims showing similar hyperactivity and inattentiveness, how can a teacher distinguish if harm has been caused?

 Bullying continues to be a problem for all grade levels of students.
-According to Bradshaw et al. (2007) bullying peaks at the MS level and a majority of teachers believe bullying incidents are fewer than what is reported.
+According to Bradshaw et al. (2007), bullying peaks at the MS level, and a majority of teachers believe bullying incidents are fewer than what is reported.
 Smith et al. (2010) found that many teachers believe that teasing, which can be classified as bullying, can be a prosocial behavior between students.
 This, as Bradshaw et al. (2007) found, may lead to the high percentage of students who believe teachers do not react when bullying is reported to them.
 Overall, there is a clear discrepancy in perceptions of bullying between teachers and students.
 In addition, this division of views is seen across all grade levels and all student populations.
 There needs to be some form of education for teachers and students to better understand the implications of bullying.
-But more importantly teacher and student populations need to find a common perception about bullying.
+But more importantly, teacher and student populations need to find a common perception about bullying.

 References